 ami_video_quality_metric_type_resp indicates the quality metric which was considered by the transmitter when it performed the balancing between the value of this metric and the energy reduction rate for the generation of the attenuation map.
-List of quality metrics is given in Table 42.
+List of quality metrics is given in Table 45.

-Table 42 - values of the video quality metric type field in the DPRAV-Resp message
+Table 45 — interpretation of ami_video_quality_metric_type_resp